snakemake/snakemake/docs/tutorial/setup.rst

     $ tar --wildcards -xf v5.24.1.tar.gz --strip 1 "*/data" "*/environment.yaml"

 This will create a folder ``data`` and a file ``environment.yaml`` in the working directory.
-If your tar command does not provide a ``--wildcards`` flag, you can also just unpack the file without it (which will just leave some more not needed files in the working directory).
+If your tar command does not provide a ``--wildcards`` flag, you can also just unpack the file without it (which will just leave some more unneeded files in the working directory).

 Step 3: Creating an environment with the required software
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::